-The prevalence of smoking is expected to continue to decline in Australia in response to the declining social acceptability of smoking and the effects of longstanding and strengthened policies that outlaw the promotion of tobacco products, increase knowledge of health effects and prevent tobacco products from becoming more affordable.
-Population-wide strategies such as these not only encourage attempts to quit but also reduce prompts to relapse.
-In recent years governments have also increasingly invested in services and treatments demonstrated to increase the likelihood of success of a single quit attempt.
-The need to institutionalise such efforts in Australia’s healthcare system has been set out in several important policy documents since 2004.
+The prevalence of smoking is predicted to continue declining in Australia in response to strengthened and effective population based approaches, including making tobacco products expensive, highly regulated, non-advertised, plain packaged, and out of consumers’ sight in retail outlets.5 These population-wide strategies not only reduce uptake and encourage attempts to quit, but also reduce the likelihood of relapse.
+In recent years, governments have also increasingly invested in services and treatments demonstrated to increase the likelihood of success of individual smoker’s quit attempts.
+The need to institutionalise such efforts in Australia’s healthcare system has been set out in several important policy documents, outlined below.

 Several other international and national documents are relevant to national policy related to smoking cessation.
 They include strategies to encourage and assist tobacco cessation as a key component of tobacco control.

 7.20.2 Framework Convention on Tobacco Control

 The World Health Organization (WHO) has stated that a crucial part of reversing the tobacco epidemic is increasing smokers’ access to effective and comprehensive cessation treatments.
 Article 14 of the WHO Framework Convention on Tobacco Control (FCTC) states that governments shall take effective measures to promote cessation of tobacco use and adequate treatment for tobacco dependence.7 Australia is a full Party to the FCTC, and is therefore required to perform, in good faith, the full range of obligations set out in this treaty.
 Progress in tobacco control in Australia is now intimately connected with FCTC processes.